 Medjool dates, apples, nuts, seeds, dried fruit

-A mix of nuts & seeds I roast and then add to melted dark chocolate to make amazing bark.
+A mix of dried fruit nuts & seeds I roast and then add to melted dark chocolate to make amazing bark.
 The bark solidifies on my kitchen counter.

 A Starch (boiled potatoes, brown rice, quinoa, couscous)

 A Legume (beans, chickpeas, lentils).
-Fry some onion, garlic or shallots in 1.5 Tablespoons of oil.
+Saute onion, garlic or shallots in 3 Tablespoons of water.
+Add more as it evaporates.
 When they are as cooked as you like, add the canned, rinsed legume.
 Season as you like.

 Instead of a legume, sometimes I make fake meat like faux Italian sausage or sauteed tofu.
 For the legumes or other proteins, we can get creative and create any flavoring dressing or sauce.
 Explore & experiment with some cool recipes.